 - Make sure it’s a good “personality fit.”
 Make sure you really like the team you’ll be working with.
 The discovery call is a great time to meet the team and ask questions.

 - Gauge knowledge of KPIs and reporting.
 Ask potential PPC partners what they think KPIs would be, based on your goals.
 This will gauge their knowledge of attribution, reporting and how data informs campaign optimizations.

 Still a little fuzzy on what PPC agency services do?
 Check out our paid media FAQ page to learn more.

 How to Choose a PPC Agency

 When you find a marketing agency that checks all your initial boxes, take the vetting a step further during exploratory interviews with prospective organizations.
 Here are the three most important stages of your journey.

 1. Establish Goals and Budget

-Your internal team should align on goals and budget before you contact potential agencies.
+Your internal team should align on goals and budget before you choose a PPC agency.
 If an agency is data-driven and cares about your success, they’ll most likely inquire about these two details.
-An agency can, and certainly should, help you decide which KPIs will show success.
+An agency can – and certainly should – help you decide which KPIs will show success.
 They may also suggest a budget increase based on the audience you are looking to target.
 Discussing this information during the discovery phase will enable the agency to help determine the best strategy to support you and your campaign goals.

 2. Research Carefully